shwetaneelsharma/vigilant-funicular/README.md

 ## Prerequisites
 1. The path for Chromedriver is set in your system.
 In ```TradtionalTests.java```, modify the line #41 to reflect the path from your system.
 2. Certified on Chrome 78 and the corresponding Chromedriver https://chromedriver.chromium.org/downloads.
+3. Ensure TestNG plugin is enabled for your workspace so that you can run them as TestNG test/suite from your IDE, or else you can run them using the command line too.

 ## Steps to run
 1. Clone the repository.